 Master’s degree programs at NAU require a minimum of 30 credit units.
 Many master’s degree programs require more than 30 credit units.

 Northern Arizona University expects students to have adequate undergraduate preparation for their intended major.
-Generally, the student must have at least the equivalent of an undergraduate minor (18 units), and the student's advisor may require that the student take, as a prerequisite for graduate study, any undergraduate course normally required of undergraduate majors in the field.
+Generally, the student must have at least the equivalent of an undergraduate minor (18 units), and the student's advisor or academic unit may require that the student take, as a prerequisite for graduate study, any undergraduate course normally required of undergraduate majors in the field.

 To earn a master’s degree at Northern Arizona University under the thesis option, students must complete at least 18 units of formal coursework, that is, courses other than such individualized studies as independent studies, directed readings, and research.
 No 400-level courses may be used toward this 18-hour formal coursework requirement.